Home

 1GW 2GW 3GW 4GW 5GWGautengKwaZulu-NatalNorth WestWestern CapeMpumalangaLimpopoEastern CapeFree StateNorthern Cape Jul2022 Dec2022 May2023 Oct2023 Mar2024 Aug2024

-In three years installed rooftop solar in the Western Cape has grown from 146MW to 710MW.
-If it continues to grow at the same pace, by September 2025 it could produce nearly as much as one of Koeberg nuclear power station's generators.
-The installed capacity of rooftop solar is estimated using satelite imagery.
-Source: National Transmission Company of South Africa weekly system reports
+In three years, installed rooftop solar capacity in the Western Cape has grown from 146MW to 710MW.
+At this pace, it could rival the output of one of Koeberg nuclear power station’s generators by September 2025.
+(The installed capacity of rooftop solar is estimated using satellite imagery.)
+Source: NTCSA's weekly system reports

 While the energy plan is yet to be finalised, the province is nevertheless taking more urgent steps to restore security of supply.